skillexchange/RadioRec/README.md

-RadioRec records the radio shows set by timer
+RadioRec records the radio shows directory from the Radiko server realtime or auto rec set by timer

 RadioRec has the following functions;